Diwali in India: All You Need To Know About Diwali Celebration in India

 Diwali is one of the most significant festivals in India.
 It is celebrated across the length and breadth of the nation with much fanfare and enthusiasm.
 Known as the "Festival of Lights", Diwali is a 5-day celebration, wherein friends and families get together, light 'Diyas' or earthen lamps in their houses, feast on sweet delicacies, exchange gifts, play games and burn crackers.
 The festival is celebrated on 'Amavasya' or no moon night and heralds the dawn of a New Year, according to the Hindu calendar.
 It is a harbinger of new beginnings as it is believed that Goddess Lakshmi pays a visit to the houses of devotees in the middle of the dark night, and blesses them with wealth and happiness.
 It is called the festival of lights because it symbolizes the victory of light over darkness, good over evil and hope over despair.

 Diwali 2019 Dates

 This year Diwali will be celebrated on October 27, 2019 (Sunday)

 History of Diwali

 The history of Diwali can be traced back to ancient India.
 There are various legends about the origin of this festival.
 Some believe it to be the celebration of the marriage of Lakshmi, the goddess of wealth, with Lord Vishnu.
 Others believe it to be the birthday of Lakshmi.
-Most widespread belief is that Diwali celebrates the return of Lord Rama along with Goddess Sita and Lakshman from his 14-year long exile to the kingdom of Ayodhya.
+The most widespread belief is that Diwali celebrates the return of Lord Rama along with Goddess Sita and Lakshman from his 14-year-long exile to the kingdom of Ayodhya.
 To display the joy of the return of their king, the people of Ayodhya illuminated the entire kingdom with earthen diyas, which gave birth to the festival of lights.

 Diwali in Various Religions